Lifetime ISA vs Pension – which is best if you're self-employed?

 Under 40 and earn less than £50,270?
 Here's why you should consider a LISA

-A LISA is another tax-efficient way to save for later life or to help you buy your first home.
+A LISA is another tax-efficient way to save for later life or to help you buy an eligible first home.
 You can open an account between the ages of 18 and 39, although once you open it you can pay in until you're 50.
 Like a pension, your money can grow free from UK tax.

 Here's how it works.
 You get a 25% bonus from the government on anything you pay in up to the £4,000 annual allowance – meaning you could receive a bonus of £1,000 each tax year.
 The key difference is any income you take will be completely tax free if withdrawn after age 60, unlike any money from a pension where usually only 25% is tax-free.